PigeonProtocolConsortium/pigeon-go-cli/README.md

  * Current windows support is unknown (and unlikely to work in current state).
 Please report bugs.
  * Not published to RubyGems yet (see installation instructions below)
  * Single threaded use is assumed and is intended for a single user per OS process.
 It makes many design tradeoffs around that use case.
  * Bundling operations need performance tuning.
-Optimizations are planned, help is welcome.
+Optimizations are planned and help is welcome.

 # Build From Source